Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/user-guide/05-adding-packages.md

 - **version**: Semantic version number (e.g., "1.0.0")
 - **type**: Component type (one of: "package", "mode", "mcp server", "prompt")
 - **tags**: (Optional) Array of relevant tags for filtering
 - **items**: (Only for packages) Array of subcomponents with their type and path - when the path is not in the packages directory tree
+- **author**: Your name
+- **authorUrl**: A proile Url that you want people to see.
+GitHub profile, or linked-in profile for example
+- **sourceUrl**: optional destination Url to your item's source if you haven't included it directly in the Marketplace.

 ### The Items Array and External References